 Yes, India really is as colourful, delicious and at times, overwhelming as you imagine

-Yes, India really can be as colourful, delicious and at times, overwhelming, as you imagine.
-And a little research goes a long way when you plan a trip to India.
-This is a vast country; I’ve done two 15-day tours, and some solo travel, yet feel I have just begun to explore this fascinating country.
+Yes, India really can be as colorful, delicious and at times, overwhelming, as you imagine.
+And a little research goes a long way when planning a trip to India.
+This is a vast country – I’ve done two 15-day tours, and some solo travel, yet just begun to explore this fascinating country.

-If India intrigues you, but you are a little nervous, I can tell you that I felt the same way and would recommend it, without hesitation.
+If India intrigues you, but you are a little nervous, I felt the same way and would recommend it, without hesitation.
 So let’s talk specifics – how to plan a trip to India – because the choices are as bountiful as the delicious buffets you will enjoy.

 Google Map - India

 This is important because different seasons will bring dramatically different weather in India.
 I think the ideal months are January through mid-March and September and October.
 November and December have pleasant temperatures but the air quality can be poor in Delhi and nearby cities.
 It’s still a good time to go, you might kist limit your time in Delhi and bring masks to filter out pollution.
 I would avoid April through June which are very hot – often 40 degrees Celsius and higher (110 Fahrenheit).
 Monsoon season is July to September.

 The other thing to consider is the timing of festivals.
 If you want to experience Holi, the Indian festival of colours, make sure you check the date as it varies by several weeks, year to year.
 (Holi is on my bucket list and I am hoping to go in March 2023.)
 Diwali, the festival of light is also popular, and takes place in October.